arangodb/docs/3.6/drivers/js-reference-database-foxx-services.md

 - **name**: `string`

   Name of the script to execute.
+The script must be defined in the service manifest's _scripts_ section.

-- **scriptArg**: `any`
+- **params**: `any` (optional)

-  Value that will be passed as an argument to the script.
+  Arbitrary value that will be exposed as `module.context.argv[0]` in the script when it is executed.
+Must be serializable to JSON.

 **Examples**